Alfredo Baquerizo: Early life and education

 Alfredo Baquerizo Moreno's flair for literature and classics originated from his time at the San Gabriel School, where he graduated with a bachelor's degree.

 During his time at the school, Baquerizo established himself as a brilliant pianist, composing and interpreting numerous musical pieces.
 In 1872, Baquerizo graduated from the National Conservatory of Music, entering the Central University of Ecuador in 1877, where he studied law for six years, serving as a student of Supreme Court Justice Alejandro Cárdenas Proaño.

-During his time studying law, Baquerizo became a very close personal friend of President Ignacio de Veintemilla, frequently submitting literary contributions and musical compositions, dedicated to the President's beautiful niece, Marietta.
+During his time studying law, Baquerizo became a very close personal friend of President Ignacio de Veintemilla, frequently submitting literary contributions and musical compositions, dedicated to the President's niece, Marietta.
 In 1883, Baquerizo graduated from the Central University of Ecuador with a First Class Medal in Law.
 Baquerizo later became a Professor of Law at the University of Guayaquil.

 Literary Works

 Baquerizo Moreno's literary style is characterized by its classical influences and liberal perspectives.
-His poetry is noted for its irony and refined taste.
-His novels often delve into social and psychological themes, reflecting his political thoughts and experiences.
+His poetry is noted for its irony, while his novels often delve into social and psychological themes.
 As a corresponding member of the Spanish Language Academy, his contributions to literature were recognized both nationally and internationally.

 Alfredo Baquerizo at an event, around 1920.

 In his early years, Baquerizo wrote several sonnets and silvas, which were compiled in 1881 in Quito in a two-part collection of poems.
 In 1882, his 102-page "Poetic Essays", inspired by Spanish poet Gustavo Adolfo Bécquer, was published in Guayaquil.
 Written with his friends Nicolás Augusto González Tola and Juan Illingworth Icaza, it was gentle, sentimental, and Becquerian.
 With González, he published the historical drama "Love and Homeland."